GBATZOLIS/ID-diff/README.md

 # Your diffusion model secretly knows the dimension of the data manifold

-This repo is othe official pytorch implementation of the paper [Your diffusion model secretly knows the dimension of the data manifold]([https://openreview.net/forum?id=PxTIG12RRHS](https://arxiv.org/abs/2212.12611))
+This repo is the official pytorch implementation of the paper [Your diffusion model secretly knows the dimension of the data manifold]([https://openreview.net/forum?id=PxTIG12RRHS](https://arxiv.org/abs/2212.12611))

 by Jan Stanczuk*, Georgios Batzolis*, Teo Deveney and Carola-Bibiane Schönlieb